david072/funcially/README.md

 ## Contributing

-### Issues

-The simplest way to contribute is by using the application and reporting bugs and making feature requests.
+You can contribute either by using the application and reporting issues and submitting feature requests, or by forking the project and working on it yourself.

-For reporting a bug:

-- Try to provide a concise explanation of what happened
-- Make a minimal example that can be used to reproduce the bug / crash / etc. The smaller, the better, while still yielding the same result
-- See if there already exists an issue with your bug!
-Duplicate issues only scatter information for no reason.
-If you have something to add to the existing issue, place it in a comment.
-- If you're submitting a feature request, try to answer the following questions:
-    - Does it need to be a completely new feature or can it be integrated into existing features?
-    - How should the feature work from the perspective of the user?

-Alternatively, you can, of course, also fork the project and hack on it yourself.
-After you're done with your feature, create a PR, and it will be reviewed as soon as possible.